PrivateAIM/documentation/src/guide/deployment/node-registration.md

 and then register this key in the UI.

 ### Public Key registration
-Here, you also need to set the name of your node, select the ecosystem (if your node is a PHT-Medic node use default) and set the public key of the node.
+Here, you also need to set the name of your node, select the ecosystem and set the public key of the node.

 Once you have filled in all the fields, you can click "Create".
 The **registry credentials** for your node will appear below.
 These are important for the [following installation](/guide/deployment/node-installation).